webplatform/docs/tutorials/The_web_standards_model_-_HTML_CSS_and_JavaScript/index.md

 There are a lot of details I haven’t covered here, but we’ll get through everything during this web design course!
 For now, I’ll present you with a real page example, just to give you a taste of what you’ll be working with in the rest of the articles.

 The example I present below is a references page, which you could use to cite references at the end of say, a psychology essay on the group dynamics of a web development team, or a report for work on broadband Internet use in the United States.
-Please note, that if you’re a stickler for strict academic writing, this example shows APA formatting (I had to pick one) [http://dev.opera.com/articles/view/4-the-web-standards-model-html-css-a/article4_examples.zip download the example code].
+Please note, that if you’re a stickler for strict academic writing, this example shows APA formatting (I had to pick one).
+You can [http://dev.opera.com/articles/view/4-the-web-standards-model-html-css-a/article4_examples.zip download a zip file containing the example HTML and CSS for this example].

 === index.html ===